 C3PAO Wait Times: Cost and Duration

 Assessment cost: The 32 CFR Part 170 final rule regulatory impact analysis provides cost estimates for CMMC assessments.
 For small businesses, third-party assessments are estimated at $40,000 to $80,000 (estimate).
-That range covers the formal assessment only and excludes travel, pre-assessment reviews, and remediation support.
+That range covers the formal assessment only.
+It excludes travel, pre-assessment reviews, and remediation support.
 Larger organizations with complex IT environments should expect quotes above this range.

 Factors that drive quote variation: